Solidarity, Not Charity

 At Food & Solidarity, Solidarity Means:

-• People organizing together around shared conditions
+• People organising together around shared conditions

 • Refusing narratives that blame individuals for systemic harm